natcap/invest/src/natcap/invest/internationalization/README.md

 When we are ready to get a new batch of translations, here is the process.
 These instructions assume you have defined the two-letter locale code in an environment variable `$LL`.

-1. Run the following from the root invest directory, replacing `<LANG>` with the language code:
+1. Run the following from the root invest directory, replacing `$LL` with the language code:
 ```
 pybabel extract \
    --no-wrap \